dotnet-shell/Shell/README.md

 ```

 ### Useful tips and tricks
-Escaping some input automatically - just type the following and the escaped output will be
+Escaping input automatically - the following one liner will print escaped C#.
+Great for copy and pasting into your codebase.

 	Console.ReadLine();